-Free BMI Calculator Pakistan — Check Your Body Mass Index Online in 2026
+Free BMI Calculator Online: Check Your Body Mass Index in 2026

 What is BMI?

 BMI stands for Body Mass Index.
 It is a simple measurement that uses your weight and height to estimate whether you are at a healthy weight.
-BMI is calculated by dividing your weight in kilograms by your height in metres squared.
+BMI is calculated by dividing your weight in kilograms by your height in metres squared, or in the US, using pounds and inches with a conversion factor of 703.

-The World Health Organisation (WHO) uses BMI as a standard screening tool to identify potential weight problems in adults.
-While BMI does not directly measure body fat, it is a reliable indicator used by doctors, nutritionists, and health organisations worldwide.
+The World Health Organisation (WHO) and the Centers for Disease Control and Prevention (CDC) both use BMI as a standard screening tool to identify potential weight problems in adults.
+While BMI does not directly measure body fat, it is a reliable and widely-used indicator in clinical and public health settings worldwide.

-Once you calculate your BMI, your result falls into one of these categories defined by the WHO:
+Once you calculate your BMI, your result falls into one of these categories defined by the WHO and CDC:

 | BMI Range | Category | Health Risk |